 How far is the Petrified Forest from Canyon de Chelly?
 99 miles – 1 hour 35 minutes to the south

 According to Wikipedia the name Canyon de Chelly comes from:

 The name chelly (or Chelley) is a Spanish borrowing of the Navajo word Tséyiʼ, which means “canyon” (literally “inside the rock” < tsé“rock” + -yiʼ “inside of, within”).
 The Navajo pronunciation is IPA: [tséɣiʔ].
-The Spanish pronunciation of de Chelly [deˈtʃeʎi] was adapted into English, apparently through modelling after a French-like spelling pronunciation, and is now pronounced /dəˈʃeɪ/ (də·shā′).
+The Spanish pronunciation of de Chelly [deˈtʃeʎi] was adapted into English, apparently through modeling after a French-like spelling pronunciation, and is pronounced /dəˈʃeɪ/ (də·shā′).